Adam McCann, Financial Writer

 @adam_mcan

-It is better to get a Visa card than a Discover card in most cases because Visa cards offer more widespread acceptance and more supplemental benefits.
-In addition, there are a lot more Visa cards to choose from than Discover cards, since Visa lets many banks and credit unions issue cards on its network.
+It is better to get a Visa card than a Discover card in most cases because Visa cards are accepted by more merchants and offer more supplemental benefits.
+In addition, there are a lot more Visa cards to choose from, since Visa lets many banks and credit unions issue cards on its network.
 Unlike Visa, Discover is a credit card issuer in addition to being a network, and the vast majority of cards on Discover’s network are issued by Discover itself.

 There are still plenty of good Discover credit card offers, though.
 Discover is known for offering $0 annual fees and $0 foreign transaction fees, along with generous rewards.
 Depending on your situation, you may find that a Discover card ends up being better for you than a Visa card.
 Below, you can see which network is better in various categories.